-I am excited to be developing and teaching my own full bachelor-level courses in Comparative Politics/ Political Behavior with a gender perspective.
+I am excited to be developing and teaching my own full bachelor-level courses in Comparative Politics / Political Behavior with a gender perspective.
+To foster students’ research skills, I like to combine literature-intensive sessions with applied sessions on academic writing, research design and/or data analysis.

-First, I teach a “Gender and Politics” course considering gender differences in political behavior, gendered political candidate recruitment, gender quotas, violence against women in politics, role model effects and backlash dynamics against feminism.
+- I teach a one-year “Gender and Politics” course that covers gender differences in voting, ideology and political participation, gendered political candidate recruitment, gender quotas, violence against women in politics, role model effects and backlash dynamics against feminism.
 The course also guides students in conducting their own empirical research on a related topic.
+As such, it also includes sessions on academic writing, and introductory sessions to research design and basic survey and expert data analysis.

-Second, my course on the “Political Behavior of Marginalized Groups” considers theories of representation, intersectionality and social identity, the political behavior of different genders, ethnic minorities, disabled people and LGB people, as well as social class differences in political behavior.
-The course entails an introduction to descriptive visualization of quantitative survey data in R.
+- My course on the “Political Behavior of Marginalized Groups” considers theories of representation, intersectionality and social identity, and the political behavior of different genders, ethnic minorities, disabled people and LGB people, as well as social class differences in political behavior.
+To enable students to conduct some first analyses of group differences in political behavior themselves, the course also entails an introduction to descriptive visualization of quantitative survey data in R.

 Previously, as a teaching assistant, I have taught on courses in Political Science, European Studies, research design and quantitative methods in English, Swedish and German language.